RobusGauli/js-immutable/CONTRIBUTING.md

-// will need to update soon
+// sooon to be updated
 //